raspberrypilearning/sonic-pi-lessons/lesson-1/lesson.md

 # Lesson 1: Getting started with Sonic Pi on a Raspberry Pi

-The Raspberry Pi is a tiny computer, less than the size of a pack of cards, which can transform the way we perceive and approach computation.
+The Raspberry Pi is a tiny computer, smaller than a pack of cards, which can transform the way we perceive and approach computation.
 In this lesson, we will introduce the basic components of the Raspberry Pi and how they relate to a traditional computer.
-We will discuss the generic nature of computation and how the same computer can be programmed to simultaneously do many different things, from word processing to music synthesis.
+We will discuss the generic nature of computation and how the same computer can be programmed to do many different things simultaneously, from word processing to music synthesis.
 Finally, we will introduce the most basic principle of programming: a program as a sequence of instructions.

 ## Learning Objectives